-We look forward to seeing you at the movies!
+We encourage you to bring the family for this special evening under the stars, and we look forward to seeing you at the movies!

 We need your HELP: What types of movies would you like us to show.
 By clicking on the link below, you can help immensely by letting us know what you enjoy watching.